doctor-smith/evoleq/ReadMe.md

 It is obvious that implementations of the Evolving type are monadic when they are functorial.
 The implementations provided in this library are all functorial.

-The well-disposed reader sees immediately that the evolution map is a co-algebra.

 ## Terminology
 Evoleq is inspired by the theory of __dynamical systems__.
 Roughly speaking, a dynamical system can be described as follows: